Snow White's Enchanted Wish: 1955 version

-Riders then veered away under a stone arch and saw the hunched shadow of the lurking Witch right in front of them, creeping across a stone wall plastered with a large spider web.
-Hanging strings simulating cob webs brushed against guests' faces as they passed under another arch, and rounding a sharp turn, riders encountered the Witch herself at her cauldron.
-Stationed near her massive spell book, the cloaked peddler held a newly poisoned apple over her brew by its stem.
-She turned to face guests as they approached her, croaking, "Have an apple, dearie?" before riders were jolted away into a dark corner.
-Guests came face to face with the old hag once more in the next chamber; this time she emerged from behind a large stone column, again offering her deadly fruit as she delivered a grim laugh.
-Guests then escaped the dungeon by crashing through a solid masonry wall, and, after a short interval of darkness, found themselves threading through the frightful woods.
-Here were many looming and gnarled trees, each with a grotesque, menacing face embedded into its bark; the trees' arm-like branches were fixed in dramatic clawing and grasping postures.
-Beyond the forest was the thatched-roof home of the Seven Dwarfs, complete with warm light emanating from its windows.
-As riders drew near the inviting cottage, its front door swung open only to reveal the Witch inside, poisoned apple still in hand.
-Finally, in a scene mirroring the climax of the film, riders approached a tall cliff on which the old peddler was seen one last time.
-She cackled maniacally, attempting to pry a boulder onto guests from above.
-Just as the huge rock began to tilt forward, however, the wicked crone was struck down by a simulated bolt of lightning, meeting her demise with a wretched shriek just before guests escaped through a camouflaged set of crash doors within the rock surface below her.
+Riders then veered away under a stone arch and saw the hunched shadow of the Witch in front of them, creeping across a wall plastered with a large spider web.
+Hanging strings simulating cobwebs brushed against guests' faces as they passed under another arch.
+Rounding a sharp turn, riders encountered the Witch at her cauldron offering them the poisoned apple, before being jolted away into a dark corner.
+Guests came face to face with the Witch again from behind a stone column before escaping the dungeon by crashing through a solid masonry wall.
+They found themselves in a frightful woods featuring looming and gnarled trees.
+Beyond the forest was the inviting sight of the Dwarfs' cottage.
+As riders drew near, the front door opened to reveal the Witch inside, apple still in hand.
+Finally, in a scene mirroring the climax of the film, riders approached the Witch on a cliff.
+Cackling maniacally, she attempted to pry a boulder onto guests from above.
+She is struck by a bolt of lightning with a shriek just before guests escaped through a camouflaged set of crash doors within the rock surface below her.
 After a final short stretch of darkness, guests returned to the loading area to disembark.

 In January 1961, a number of updates were made to the Snow White dark ride by a team of Imagineers headed by Yale Gracey.
 These included improved, rebuilt figures of the Witch replacing several of the cruder models present on opening day, fully dimensional trees in the dark forest scene replacing the original plywood flats, and various new details such as ambient sound effects.
 Snow White and her Adventures ceased operation in December 1981 for a major overhaul coinciding with the New Fantasyland project, a dramatic reimagining of Fantasyland where most of its attractions and architecture were improved with far more intricate theming and superior technology.
 The updated Snow White attraction, Snow White's Scary Adventures, opened in May 1983.